Crynano/QM-Content-Mod-Creator/README.md

 import-mod "C:/Temp/Mod"
 ```

-6. If you see `Imported Mod Successfully!`, your mod loaded correctly.
+6. After import, the console shows a result summary with execution time, a list of loaded content, any warnings, and errors.
-7. If import fails, check `Player.log` and look for exceptions:
+7. If import fails, errors appear in red directly in the developer console.
+For the full trace, check `Player.log`:

 ```text
 C:\Users\<yourUser>\AppData\LocalLow\Magnum Scriptum Ltd\Quasimorph\Player.log